jordimas/gec-opennmt-english/README.md

 # Introduction

-This repository constains a description on how to use OpenNMT on the Grammar Error Correction (GEC) task
+This repository contains a description on how to use [OpenNMT](https://opennmt.net/) on the Grammar Error Correction (GEC) task.
+The idea is to approch GEC as a translation task

 # Quick start